Prologis Inc Annual Shareholders Meeting Transcript

 Hamid R. Moghadam - Prologis, Inc. - Chairman of the Board & CEO

-Good afternoon and welcome to Prologis' 2020 Annual Meeting of Stockholders.
-I'm Hamid Moghadam, Chairman and CEO.
-I'm here with Ed Nekritz, our Chief Legal Officer, General Counsel and Secretary; and Tracy Ward, our Head of Investor Relations.
+Good afternoon, and welcome to Prologis' 2019 Annual Meeting of Stockholders.
+I am Hamid Moghadam, Chairman and CEO.
+I'm here with Ed Nekritz, our Chief Legal Officer, General Counsel and Secretary.

-Edward S. Nekritz - Prologis, Inc. - Chief Legal Officer, General Counsel & Secretary
+A quorum is present.
+So at this time, I'd like to call this meeting to order.
+Are there any stockholders present who want to vote in person?
+If so -- if you desire a ballot, please raise your hand and one will be brought to you.

-Thank you for joining us today.
-As you know, we gave a business update on our earnings call last week, which is available for replay on our corporate website.
-We will address questions not covered by our earnings call at the end of this meeting.
-For those questions we did not address during the meeting, we will post responses to our Investor Relations page on our website as appropriate and within a reasonable time following the meeting.
+All ballots having been collected, I declare the polls closed.
+We have 3 orders of business today: first, the election of the following director nominees, myself, Cristina Bita, George Fotiades, Phil Hawkins, Lydia Kennard, Mike Losh, Bud Lyons, Dave O'Connor, Olivier Piani, Jeff Skelton, Carl Webb and Bill Zollars; second, the approvals of our executive compensation for 2018; three, the ratification of our appointment of KPMG, our independent registered public accounting firm for 2019.
+Representatives from KPMG are here today to answer any questions you might have.

 Prologis Inc Annual Shareholders Meeting Transcript